tetsufmbio/taxontree/docs/README.md

   > mysql -u <username> -p < taxontree.sql
   ```

+  Use the username of MySQL account that you have created in previous section.
+The last command
-  The last command should take some time.
+  should take some time, so please be patient.

 > **Note**: TaxOnTree databases take up a lot of hard disk space (~30 GB).
 So, check your demand and evaluate if it is worth having a local databases installed or if only web requests should be enough for your analysis.